RobertJN64/TKinterModernThemes/README.md

 ![](TKinterModernThemes/images/sun-valleylight.jpg)

 ### Azure
-Azure is similar to forest, with a blue as the accent color.
+Azure is similar to park, with a blue as the accent color.

 ![](TKinterModernThemes/images/azuredark.jpg)
 ![](TKinterModernThemes/images/azurelight.jpg)